Lanquin – Alta Verapaz, Guatemala

 Did Someone Mention Dangerous Roads?

-As we left Lanquin in our rear view Guatemala’s weather turned on us and it began to drizzle just as I dozed off in the back of our tour van.
-I was awaken as the van slid off road and into a concrete ditch.
-Being careless I hadn’t fastened my seat belt and jammed my thumb on the seat in front of me when the van met unmovable concrete.
-Thankfully no one else suffered any injuries – but the van wasn’t going anywhere.
+As we left Semuc Champey in our rear view Guatemala’s weather turned on us.
+The clouds were low and it began to drizzle just as I dozed off in the back of the van.
+I was awakened from my slumber as the van lost traction with the road and skid a dozen or so feet into a concrete ditch.
+Being careless I hadn’t fastened my seat belt; resulting in a jammed thumb from hitting the seat in front of me.
+The sudden and violent impact could have resulted in much worse bodily harm but thankfully no one else suffered any injuries and mine weren’t serious.
+The van however wasn’t going anywhere.

 After hitching a ride on the back of a truck we made it to a small city and waited for a replacement vehicle.
 Although late, we all made it back to Guatemala City safely that night.
 A good ending to our group-tour, I said goodbye to my new friends I’d shared an unforgettable journey with.